arcus/education_modules/bash_103_combining_commands/bash_103_combining_commands.md

 Again there is no output shown because it was redirected into the file `animals.txt`.
 Check that `animals.txt` now contains the word count at the top, followed by a sorted copy of the data from `Animals.csv`.

 <div class = "learnmore">
-In the bash language, the right arrow redirects output, and the left arrow (or "less than" sign) redirects input.
+In the Bash language, right arrows redirect output, and left arrows (or "less than" sign) redirect input.
 </div>

 ### Quiz: inputs and outputs